pawelpa/go-backup/README.md

 ```$ go build .```

-Edit config.toml to your preference and then run:
+Edit config.toml to your preference and then run the command:

 ```$ ./go-backup -config config.toml```